-- Identify Red Clay cost of transporting additional students
+- Identify Red Clay Consolidated School District cost of transporting additional students;

-- Determine how Red Clay will meet transportation needs
+- Determine how Red Clay Consolidated School District will meet transportation needs;

-- Homeless transportation
+- Address homeless transportation needs;

-- Identify cost of additional equipment
+- Identify cost of additional equipment;

-- Where will additional equipment come from
+- Determine sources of additional equipment;

-- Storage of additional busses
+- Address storage of additional buses; and

-- Identify start and end time for the acquired facilities
+- Identify start and end time for the acquired facilities.

-Facilities and Distribution of Capital Assets (Including Technology, Child Nutrition Services, Curricular Materials)
+Facilities and Distribution of Capital Assets (Including Technology, Child Nutrition Services, and Curricular Materials)

-- An analysis of deferred maintenance items for buildings being transferred is critical to ensuring that there isn't an inequitable cost placed on any district involved in the project. - Districts shall collaborate to transfer, extend, or modify long term contracts with an emphasis on providing continuity of service to stakeholders. - Equipment provided to students shall remain available to benefit those students regardless of their new district.
+An analysis of deferred maintenance items for buildings being transferred is critical to ensuring that there is not an inequitable cost placed on any district involved in the project.

+- Districts shall collaborate to transfer, extend, or modify long-term contracts with an emphasis on providing continuity of service to stakeholders. - Equipment provided to students shall remain available to benefit those students regardless of their new district.

 Christina and Red Clay Consolidated School Districts have identified facilities, technology, child nutrition services, and curricular materials as the central issues surrounding facilities and distribution of capital assets.
 The facilities will be analyzed and categorized for the following needs: immediate needs, long-term facility needs, energy efficiency, and programmatic costs.
-The costs for each building have been identified and can be found in Part V as well as in each district's framework for planning, in appendices B and C.
+The costs for each building have been identified and can be found in Part V as well as in each district's framework for planning, in Appendices B and C.